 Thomas Jefferson’s Roman-inspired classicism influenced the entire east coast, and is an example of what is known as “polite” architecture, in which stylistic or romantic features are incorporated by an architect for affectation.

 Federal architecture’s characteristics include one-and-a-half to two stories, and a doorway with often rather elaborate transoms and sidelights.
 In Sag Harbor one finds “mantelpiece” door enframements, consisting of side pilasters, often reeded or sometimes molded, that form a full entablature that hearken to interior mantels.
 Leading of windows is often beautifully delicate.
-The Jared Wade house, at Union and Main St, is a prime example of this form.
+The Jared Wade house, at Union and Madison St, is a prime example of this form.
 Roofs are pitched, and Sag Harbor has a number of gambrel-roofed Federal houses, especially associated with the work of Benjamin Glover, like the Van Scoy house at Main and Jefferson.
 Shingling was often used on three sides, with clapboard on the front.

 Whaling Museum†, L’Hommedieu House†, Old Whalers’ Church†, Stanton House†